KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 Extension imports and imported ProtonVPN config metadata are stored in the same local browser data store so they can be restored when the browser starts again.

-If the build enables the owner-run update server flow and the install selected `Automatic updates`, startup can send a minimal registration payload to that server, query the latest published release, download the installer, and launch it.
-The current managed-update path also includes a pre-install confirmation dialog, a dedicated download-progress window with percentage and ETA feedback, and a manual fallback path that points the user to the downloaded installer folder if automatic launch fails.
+If the build enables the owner-run update server flow, the runtime can query the latest published release metadata and present update status to the user through the app menu's manual `Check for Updates` entry.
+Installs that selected `Automatic updates` can also register with the owner-run update server at startup, poll for newer releases, download the installer, and launch it.
+The current managed-update path includes installed-versus-available version feedback, a pre-install confirmation dialog, a dedicated download-progress window with percentage and ETA feedback, and a manual fallback path that points the user to the downloaded installer folder if automatic launch fails.
 The registration payload is limited to update-management fields and is separate from the encrypted browser-state store.

+### Installer and uninstall model

+Installer builds are configured through `electron-builder` with NSIS and a custom include script in `build/installer.nsh`.

+That installer layer currently handles:

+* custom install directory selection
+* writable-path validation before install continues
+* explicit support messaging for external HDDs, external SSDs, and USB flash drives
+* registry-backed tracking of install location metadata used by update and uninstall flows
+* optional installer-time update-server registration for `Automatic updates`

+The uninstall layer uses a generated PowerShell cleanup script plus final NSIS cleanup passes to:

+* remove the tracked install directory, including custom install paths
+* clean stale uninstall metadata and tracked registry keys
+* kill running browser processes before cleanup
+* verify whether leftovers remain after cleanup
+* re-check reported leftovers at the end so warning dialogs only reflect paths that still exist

+During uninstall, the user is now prompted to choose which local data categories should also be removed.
+The current choices are:

+* browser profile data, which includes history, bookmarks, homepage, permissions, and the main browser-state store
+* saved passwords
+* diagnostics reports
+* local update preferences

+If a category is left unchecked, uninstall removes the installed app files and install metadata while leaving that local data in place for a future reinstall or update.

 ### Extensions and VPN integration